Stratfor email leak: Julian Assange

-Julian Assange was a frequent topic of discussion in emails from Stratfor staff in the period 2010–2012.
+Wikileaks said "the material contains privileged information about the U.S. government’s attacks against Julian Assange and WikiLeaks and Stratfor’s own attempts to subvert WikiLeaks.
+There are more than 4,000 e-mails mentioning WikiLeaks or Julian Assange".
 Emails from Fred Burton, who was Stratfor's Vice-President for Counterterrorism and Corporate Security and former Deputy Chief of the counterterrorism division of the Diplomatic Security Service, indicated that he knew in January 2011 about a United States Government secret indictment against Assange.
 Internal Stratfor emails gave a suggested strategy for dealing with Assange: "Pile on.
 Move him from country to country to face various charges for the next 25 years".
 Burton wrote that his strategy would be "Bankrupt the arsehole first, ruin his life.
 Give him 7-12 yrs for conspiracy".
 In one published email Burton allegedly wrote "Assange is going to make a nice bride in prison.
 Screw the terrorist.
 He'll be eating cat food forever."
 In another leaked email, a Stratfor employee wanted Assange waterboarded.

 Governmental

-The emails show Stratfor had contracts with Homeland Security.
+The emails show Stratfor had contracts with Department of Homeland Security, the Defense Intelligence Agency and the Marine Corps.
 Mark LeVine, professor of history at the University of California, Irvine, described this as "troubling" because Homeland Security had coordinated police attacks on the Occupy movement.

 An email from a Stratfor analyst indicated that up to 12 officials in Pakistan's Inter-Services Intelligence (ISI) agency knew of Osama bin-Laden's safe house.